Barbara enjoys writing about the things she loves. Her hobbies include gardening, crochet, reading the Bible, cooking, and home remedies.

-Our laminate flooring came with the instructions to clean it with only warm water.
+Our laminate flooring came with instructions to clean it with only warm water.
 Because we have two dogs, I didn't feel this was sanitary.
-In the kitchen, the floor got a bit greasy and plain hot water just didn't do the job.
+In the kitchen, the floor gets a bit greasy, and plain hot water just did not do the job.
 I'm going to share a homemade cleaner that does the trick.
-The instructions are below.

-You should try this.
-It is a good idea to try a spot that doesn't show first and see if it is safe for your floors.
-It works fine on mine and comes highly recommended by others.
+Before you try my solution, however, it's a good idea to try it out on a small spot in the corner somewhere, just to make sure it works well for your floors.
+It works well on mine and also comes highly recommended by others.

-- Never leave a laminate floor wet.
+- Leave a laminate floor wet.
 Always squeeze out the mop until it is almost dry.
-Leaving water on the flooring will cause it to warp
+Leaving water on the flooring will cause it to warp.

-- Don't use regular floor cleaners, including oil soaps or any product that says it will give shine.
+- Use regular floor cleaners, including oil soaps or any product that says it will give shine.
 It can ruin the glossy finish.

-- Don't use waxes and polishes.
+- Use waxes and polishes.
 The floor will turn out a smeary mess and you might have problems removing them later.

-- Don't use ammonia or any product containing it.
-Ammonia can damage the finish of your floor
+- Use ammonia or any product containing it.
+Ammonia can damage the finish of your floor.

-- Never use a steam mop.
+- Use a steam mop.
 It isn't recommended for laminate and it can cause the floors to warp, sometimes immediately.
 Many say that it also leaves the floors streaky.

-- A vacuum cleaner or dust mop is needed to clean up dust and dirt before you start.
-A broom will work too.
+- Vacuum cleaner or dust mop: To clean up dust and dirt before you start.
+A broom will work, too.

-- A clean mop or a a rag to clean the floor.
+- Clean mop or rag: To clean the floor.
 A regular squeeze mop will work fine if you keep the water wrung out completely.
-I like to use the Rubbermaid Reveal if the floor isn't too dirty, because it comes with two washable pads that can be laundered.
+I like to use the Rubbermaid Reveal if the floor isn't too dirty because it comes with two washable pads that can be laundered.
 It also has a container to hold the water and cleaner.
 When the floor is muddy, you should use a regular mop.

-- You'll need water and a bucket, if you're not using a product like the Reveal.
+- Water and bucket: You'll need these unless you're using a product like the Reveal.

 Make Your Own Cleaner

-just a small squirt of dish soap (use very little dish soap)
+- Just a small squirt of dish soap (use only a small amount!)

-- Use either a mop, microfiber cloth or a terrycloth rag and get it thoroughly wet in the bucket.
-Next wring it out until the mop or cloth is just damp and not wet.
-This is important, If it is too wet, it isn't good for the floor and will leave streaks.
+- Use either a mop, microfiber cloth, or a terrycloth rag and get it thoroughly wet in the bucket.
+Next wring it out until the mop or cloth is just damp—not wet.
+This step is important.
+If it is too wet, it isn't good for the floor and will leave streaks.

-- Mop the floor in the same direction as the grooves go.
+- Mop the floor in the same direction as the grooves.
 This will prevent dirt from collecting where the planks meet.

 If you already have a buildup from other cleaners that you've used, you may need to use a purchased product to get it off.
 Try the recipe above first and if it doesn't work, try Bruce Laminate Floor Cleaner.
 Don't walk on the floor for one hour after using.
 If the buildup still isn't off, do it again.
 Then clean with the vinegar and water solution above.